ugetsu/.github/profile/README.md

 # Next talk (**May 12**) - **Verônica** - [**dessins d'enfant**](https://en.wikipedia.org/wiki/Dessin_d'enfant) (i.e. graphs on surfaces), and their counting

+Dessin d’enfant (child’s drawing, map) is a graph embedded into a two-dimensional surface.
+The term was introduced by A. Grothendieck in 1984 in his famous "Esquisse d’un Programme".
+The theory of dessins d’enfants in a beautiful way connects 19th century complex analysis with 20th century arithmetic geometry, and very simple and intuitive objects with very abstract concepts.
+Besides overview of the topic I will present some results in one specific area, which is enumeration of graphs of a certain type.

 # Previous talk (**May 5**) - **Victor Ibrahim Santos El Adji** - [Determinantal Varieties](https://en.wikipedia.org/wiki/Determinantal_variety)

 ## where: